illuminatedpast/csun-sca-processing/01-accessioning/01-01-accession-records.md

   - In most cases, re-housing should be managed by an archivist.
 Materials should not be placed in storage areas without proper housing (or without housing of any kind).
   - Materials should be re-foldered on an as-needed basis only, and only to address immediate preservation concerns.
   - It is extremely important that the original order of the collection is maintained as much as possible during this process.

+### Digital Materials

+#### Files are digital and not on physical media.
+No concern about file date/time stamps:
+1. Direct donor to a location on Box to upload files.
+Box will perform a virus check upon upload.
+2. Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X. *Example: APACC_Unprocessed* and within that folder, add an accession folder, *Example: APACC_UnprocessedAccession_2023-002*.
+3. Transfer files from Box location to unprocessed accession folder on X.
+4. Accession files as you would a physical collection.

+#### Files are digital and not on physical media.
+Files are too large and/or you want to retain the original date/time stamps:
+1. Donor can mail or drop off digital files on an external hard drive or USB.
+2. Follow process below to have Digital Services migrate your files off the physical media.

+#### Files need to be migrated off physical media:
+- If it doesn't already exist, create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X. *Example: APACC_Unprocessed* and within that folder, add an accession folder, *Example: APACC_UnprocessedAccession_2023-002*.
+-  Complete the [Digitization Request Spreadsheet](https://mycsun.box.com/s/v729j6sw39sv8050j9f15ayo0bivimdh) (internal link) for Digital Services.
+-  Create a card on Digital Services' [Migration Requests Trello Board](https://trello.com/b/bWq1CFak/migration-requests) (internal link) in the "Request" Column.
+When Digital Services migrates data, they will capture container images.
+Note that 35mm and other film formats, and large quantities of VHS/cassette tapes may require external vendors.
+Work with Head of Special Collections on a case by case basis to determine funding availability for external vendor needs.
+If no funding available, process physical media into archival collection.
+Make note in finding aid about access restrictions.
+-  Note that disk images for DVD files do not display on Preservica.
+If your DVD has accessible video, it is preferred the video files are transferred,
+-  Place physical media on the Digital Services Request shelves in Stacks.
+Digital Services will contact the relevant archivist if they have questions and will send notification when the work is completed.
+-  Digital Services will transfer migrated files to the appropriate unprocessed accession folder on X and return the physical media carriers to the Digital Services Request shelves in Stacks.
+- Note migration of Digital Files by Digital Services and/or external vendor by adding an [Event to ArchivesSpace](https://mycsun.box.com/s/tzfqve0l4fztvsbbwz3uqbma0uc9ync2) (internal link).
+- If transfer of files is successful, dispose of physical media.
+If there are concerns, retain physical media in the accession.
+-  Additional physical media may be discovered later during processing.
+This is ok.
+-  Accession files as you would a physical collection.

 - The accessioning archivist creates a collection Basecamp card if one does not already exist (see card template on Basecamp board).